Yuki-42/GoToSleepCaroline/GoToSleepCarolineCore/Docs/database.md

 | displayName | string? | Display name of the user.
 Provided by discord.      | Yes      |
 | isAdmin     | bool?   | The admin status of the user                        | yes      |

-##### Return value

-This method returns a DatabaseUser object representing the user added to the database.

 #### AddAction

 This method adds an action to the database using the provided information.